GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations

 {where $B_{\rm sky}$ and $B_{\rm dark}$ are sky background and dark current both in unit of electron count rate ($\rm e\ /\ s$).
-Between them, dark current $B_{\rm dark}$ comes from thermal activity within CCD, even in the absence of light, while sky background $B_{\rm sky}$ can be calculated by (see Section 9.4 in~\citet{Ryon2023}):}
+Between them, dark current, $B_{\rm dark}$, comes from thermal activity within CCD, even in the absence of light, while the sky background $B_{\rm sky}$ can be calculated by (see Section 9.4 in~\citet{Ryon2023}):}

 {where $I_{\rm sky}$ is the brightness of the sky background in $\rm erg\ s^{-1}\ cm^{2}\ arcsec^2$ {\AA}$^{-1}$.
-The sky brightness is contributed by several components, such as airglow, zodiacal light, light pollution, terrestrial background~\citep{Ryon2023}.} These components can vary depending on factors like calendar day, observational pointing, orbit or site position, and atmospheric conditions.
-Therefore, we only consider brightness curves under arbitrary conditions for specific observational campaign.
+The sky brightness is contributed by several components, such as airglow, zodiacal light, light pollution, and terrestrial background~\citep{Ryon2023}.} These components can vary depending on factors like calendar day, observational pointing, orbit or site position, and atmospheric conditions.
+Therefore, we only considered brightness curves under arbitrary conditions for specific observational campaigns.

-{Subsequently, readout noise is introduced, which results from the random fluctuations during the process of reading out the charge from a CCD.} This noise is modeled as Gaussian distribution with a mean of zero and a standard deviation corresponding to the readout level $\sigma_{\rm RN}$, and is correlated with the number of exposures $N_{\rm exp}$:
+{Subsequently, readout noise was introduced, which results from the random fluctuations during the process of reading out the charge from a CCD.} This noise was modeled as Gaussian distribution with a mean of zero and a standard deviation corresponding to the readout level, $\sigma_{\rm RN}$, and is correlated with the number of exposures, $N_{\rm exp}$,

 where $\widetilde{e}_{i, j}$ represents the $i, j$ pixel of image with the readout noise added.
-Next, we subtract the mean level of sky background and dark current calculated in Equation~\ref{eq: mean noise}:
+Next, we subtracted the mean level of sky background and dark current from Equation~\ref{eq: mean noise} and expressed as